Dede (artist): Work

 Dede’s early work entailed widespread stencil use.
 He has evolved in his style to free-style drawing and wheat pasting.
 A recurring theme in his work is the band-aid.
 The reason for Dede’s repeated use of the band-aid is unclear, and the artist himself has avoided giving it a precise meaning.

 Dede gained much public attention for using large-scale elements in the public arena, turning them to iconic pieces of art, as if pointing at a relevant social or current affair for the public to pay attention to.
 Such examples were turning one of the Ayalon Highway intersections into a Yellow Submarine (album); turning an abandoned part of bridge into a cloth-pin; and turning a big empty parking lot into a missile target during the 2014 Israel-Gaza conflict.

 One of Dede's unique artworks which has attracted special attention was at the abandoned Dulphinarium in Tel-Aviv, notoriously known for the Dolphinarium discotheque suicide bombing, turning the sea-facing front of the structure into a Chattery Teeth, possibly being the biggest illegal piece of art in Israel.

+To raise awareness of the Gaza war hostage crisis, Dede partnered with artist Nitzan Mintz and designers Tal Huber and Shira Gershoni to create the project Kidnapped from Israel.
+This guerrilla public street art campaign featured posters distributed around the world depicting over 240 innocent civilians who were abducted from Israel into the Gaza Strip by Hamas on 7 October 2023.